-Check Step Action 1 Turn all power off to the server and all hard drives, enclosures, and system components.
+Check Step Action 1 Turn all power off to the server and all hard disk drives, enclosures, and system, components.
 2 Prepare the host system.
 See the host system technical documentation.
 3 Determine the SCSI ID and SCSI termination requirements.
-4 Make sure the jumper settings on the MegaRAID SCSI 320-0 controller are correct.
-5 Install the MegaRAID in the server.
+4 Make sure the jumper settings on the MegaRAID SCSI 320-1 controller are correct.
+5 Install the MegaRAID in the server and attach the SCSI cables and terminators as needed.
+Make sure pin 1 on the cable matches pin 1 on the connector.
+Make sure that the SCSI cables you use conform to all SCSI specifications.
 6 Perform a safety check.
+Make sure all cables are properly attached.
 Make sure the MegaRAID card is properly installed.
 Turn power on after completing the safety check.
 7 Install and configure the MegaRAID software utilities and drivers.
 8 Format the hard disk drives as needed.
 9 Configure system drives (logical drives).

+Check Step Action

 10 Initialize the logical drives.

 11 Install the network operating system drivers as needed.